pfagurel/ProgressiveNeuralNetwork/README.md

 ## Description

 This repository contains an implementation of Progressive Neural Networks (PNNs) in PyTorch.
 PNNs are designed to alleviate the problem of catastrophic forgetting in neural networks when trained on a sequence of tasks.
-Each new task leverages knowledge from previously learned tasks while preserving their performance.
+Each new task leverages knowledge from previously learned tasks by transfer learning, while preserving their performance.